 - Maintaining Confidentiality and Anonymity: Protecting the identity of whistleblowers is crucial.
 DPOs must implement and oversee measures to ensure that whistleblowers‘ identities are kept confidential and that their data is protected from unauthorized access or disclosure.

-- Training and Awareness: DPOs are responsible for training staff involved in handling whistleblowing reports on GDPR compliance and data protection.
+- Training and Awareness: Data Protection Officers are responsible for training staff involved in handling whistleblowing reports on GDPR compliance and data protection.
 This includes educating employees about the importance of confidentiality and the proper handling of personal data.

 - Conducting Data Protection Impact Assessments (DPIAs): Before implementing or modifying whistleblowing processes, DPOs should conduct DPIAs to identify and mitigate any potential risks to personal data.
 This proactive approach helps ensure that privacy risks are addressed before they become problematic.